mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/edit_menu.rst

     Copy Merged
         Copies the selection over all layers.
 Shortcut: :kbd:`Ctrl + Shift + C`

     Paste
+        - If vector shapes are in the copied buffer, the shapes are pasted into the image as a new layer.
-        Pastes the copied layers into the image over current layer.
-Shortcut: :kbd:`Ctrl + V`
+        - If layers are in the copied buffer, these layers are pasted into the image above the active layer or inside a group layer if the active layer is a group layer.
+        - Shortcut: :kbd:`Ctrl + V`

     Paste at Cursor
-        Pastes the copied buffer in a new layer aligned at the cursor.
+        Same as :term:`Paste`, but aligns the image to the cursor.
 Shortcut: :kbd:`Ctrl + Alt + V`

     Paste into Active Layer
         Pastes the copied buffer into the current layer as a new selection.